amantiwari8861/MongoDb/Readme.md

 ## Different types of Data

 - Structured data -> stores in -> Table format
+- Semi-Structured data -> stores in -> JSON,CSV format
-- unstructured data -> stored in -> JSON format
+- unstructured data -> stored in -> Raw Binary eg. images,audio,documents eyc.

-SQL Database -> eg. MySQL,Oracle DB,postgreSQL,etc.
+SQL Database -> eg. MySQL,Oracle DB,postgreSQL,MS SQL Server etc.

-No-SQL Database -> eg. MongoDB
+NoSQL Database -> eg. MongoDB,Redis,Cassandra,HBase,neo4j etc

 ### Note : Most RDBMS can store unstructured data but they are not too efficient

 SQL -> Schema(structure) -> Fixed

-No-SQL -> Schema -> Dynamic
+No-SQL -> Schema -> Dynamic(flexible)

-eg. we have to store the ecommerce products info which DBMS we should choose ?
+eg. let we have to store the ecommerce products info in database which DBMS should we choose ?

 ### we will choose mongo DB